johnk2022/Project1/README.md

 6. Create blog.
 Update styles.

 **ToDo**

 Add index.html

 Add signup.html

 Review borders amd padding.

 Select appropriate colors and fonts.

 Work on a posative emotional response.

 ##Project Wireframe
 ![wire] (https://github.com/johnk2022/Project1/blob/055878338613ddeeb3b52a3ea14d810bdd202a8a/coco.jpg)

 ## Code verified

 ## Future Development
+Add MGM Lion type animation for the main image.

+Select better fonts and font colors to make text more readable.

+Automatically change background image by season.
+IF DATE > MAY THEN IMAGE=SUMMER_BACKGROUND.JPG

+Add facility to Upload images to the Gallery

+Add facility to book grooming appointments.
+Linking to a gmail calendar.

+Add facility to pay for grooming appointents.

 ## Bugs